-Today’s HSE employers are seeking individuals who can identify opportunities to put rules and regulations aside and consider new ways of achieving the same desired outcomes.
+Today’s HSE employers and HSE recruitment agencies are seeking individuals who can identify opportunities to put rules and regulations aside and consider new ways of achieving the same desired outcomes.

 As the HSE profession slowly breaks away from the comforts of tradition, today’s leaders are increasingly embracing the power of vulnerability and rather than avoiding failure, they are welcoming a culture of acceptance and learning.